Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/RESOURCES.md

 generating these identifiers is not prescribed in these guidelines, the identifiers _could_ be generated using a [UUID implementation](http://en.wikipedia.org/wiki/Globally_unique_identifier) such as Microsoft's GUID (globally unique identifier).
+In all cases, the identifier _must_ be represented as a string with max length 255 characters.

 An Ed-Fi API _should_ generate unique identifiers for its clients, and _should not_ accept client-generated identifiers when inserting or updating data.
-This unique identifier _must_ be
-immutable: it does not change on modification of a document.
+This unique identifier _must_ be immutable: it does not change on modification of a document.
 An individual resources _must_ be accessible by GET request using a URI of the form `{resourceURI}/{id}`.

 ## Natural Keys

-All Resources _must_ be created with and also be retrievable by one or more externally defined primary key values.
-Those values _must_ be natural keys of the resource.
+All resources _must_ be created with and also be retrievable by one or more externally defined key values that uniquely identify an individual resource.
+Those values _must_ be _natural keys_ of the resource.
 For example, a Session is uniquely identified by the Session Name, School Year, and a reference to a School.
-Resources _must_ be accessible by primary key values using the standard HTTP GET query string search syntax:
+These are the natural key values, as opposed to a synthetic key like "Session ID".
+Resources _must_ be accessible by natural key values using the standard HTTP GET query string search syntax:

 ```none
 {resourceURI}?{keyField1}={value1}&{keyField2}={value2}